sneha3799/AI-Agent-for-a-Commerce-Website/README.md

 ![Phoenix experiments analysis chart and per-run metric table for category relevance, colour relevance, no_error, parameter quality, and routing accuracy](UI_images/phoenix-experiments-table.png)

-> **Note:** The `tuned-guardrails` numbers below reflect the latest re-tune, which regressed from an earlier tuning pass that had reached 100% tool-call accuracy.
-The current configuration over-corrected the contextual grounding and relevance thresholds and is now suppressing tool calls again, just less severely than the untuned baseline.
-This configuration needs another pass before it should be considered production-ready.

 ### Result 1 — the current tuned-guardrails configuration only partially recovers tool-calling

 | Condition | Tool-call accuracy (21 product queries) |